 My tips for getting rid of loose skin after birth

 As I just passed my eight-week post-partum mark, I have eagerly been looking forward to starting my journey to get rid of some of my loose skin.
 I started adding a daily abdominal targeting routine to assist with my skin tightening, on top of full time homeschooling my 6- year-old, I am the true definition of a busy mom.
-Consistency is key so it’s important to be able to sneak away and take a little time for yourself to upkeep the exercise to help transform your postpartum belly.*
+Consistency is key so it’s important to be able to sneak away and take a little time for yourself to upkeep the exercise to help transform your postpartum belly and recover skin tightness.*

 Finding natural skin tightening ingredients

 Another layer of my post-partum journey is, I have been really into learning about holistic ingredients that can help aid in my bounce back.
 I found that Safflower Oil is becoming more and more popular amongst individuals looking to target belly fat and overall skincare.
 For skincare, Safflower Oil is known to relieve pain in certain skin conditions (i.e. eczema) as well as act as an anti-inflammatory and provide antioxidant benefits.
-For belly fat, the oil provides that extra boost that we all need when we are looking to tighten loose skin.
-For me, it’s certainly a win win.
+For belly fat, the oil provides that extra boost that we all need when we are looking to regain skin tightness after birth.
+For me, it’s certainly a win-win.
 My other discovery is Turmeric Extract.
 Turmeric is a well-known spice and medicinal herb used in India that dates back thousands of years.
 Turmeric provides an exorbitant amount of anti-inflammatory and antioxidant benefits as well it helps contribute to the natural glow in your skin, advances the healing of wounds and scarring, amongst other things.